ethereumdegen/vibegraph/README.md

 #### Custom Indexers

-Specify a custom indexer in the wolfpack config like so:
+Specify a custom indexer in the vibegraph config like so:

 customIndexers:[{ type:'TellerOptions', abi: TellerOptionsABI ,  handler: IndexerTellerOptions  }]